AEXdes/learning/challenges/frontendMentor/newbie/social-links-profile/README.md

 - Flexbox
 - Mobile-first workflow

-### Test
+### Lighthouse Test
-Tested with Google Chrome Lighthouse:

 ![](./assets/screens/lighthouse-test.jpg)

 #### Observations
-The card's background color style provided by the challenge do not offer optimal contrast ratio for a good accessible experience.
+- The card's background color style provided by the challenge do not offer optimal contrast ratio for a good accessible experience.